+Pvt.
+Wallace Raymond Marston was born in Dunedin, Florida, to Harry and Eloise Marston on December 23, 1923.
+With his sister and brother, he attended Dunedin Grade School and Dunedin Junior High School.
+At the age of twelve, he moved out of the house because of his parents’ arguing.
 On September 6, 1940, at the age of sixteen, Wallace joined the United States Army.
 To join, he bulked up on bananas since he was five pounds under the minimum weight limit.
 He became a member of the 2nd Armored Division and did his basic training at Fort Benning, Georgia.
-He went to radio operator school at Ft.
+He then went to the radio operator’s school at Ft.
 Knox, Kentucky, for three months and was trained as a low-speed radio operator.

-The reason for this move was an event that took place in the summer of 1941.
-A squadron of American fighters was flying over Lingayen Gulf when one of the pilots, who was flying at a lower altitude – noticed something odd.
+The decision to send the 192nd overseas appeared to have been made well before the maneuvers but the members of the battalion speculated as to why.
+According to one story, the decision for this move – which had been made on August 13, 1941 – was the result of an event that took place in the summer of 1941.
+A squadron of American fighters was flying over Lingayen Gulf, in the Philippines, when one of the pilots, who was flying at a lower altitude, noticed something odd.
 He took his plane down and identified a flagged buoy in the water and saw another in the distance.
-He came upon more buoys that lined up, in a straight line for 30 miles to the northwest, in the direction of a Japanese occupied island that a large radio transmitter.
-The island was hundreds of miles away.
-The squadron continued its flight plan and flew south to Mariveles before returning to Clark Field.
+He came upon more buoys that lined up, in a straight line for 30 miles to the northwest, in the direction of Taiwan which had a large radio transmitter.
+The squadron continued its flight plan south to Mariveles and returned to Clark Field.
 When the planes landed, it was too late to do anything that day.

 The 192nd boarded onto the U.S.A.T.
 Gen. Hugh L. Scott and sailed on Monday, October 27.
 During this part of the trip, many tankers had seasickness, but once they recovered they spent much of the time training in breaking down machine guns, cleaning weapons, and doing KP.
-The ship arrived at Honolulu, Hawaii, on Sunday, November 2 and had a two-day layover, so the soldiers were given shore leave so they could see the island.
+The ship arrived at Honolulu, Hawaii, on Sunday, November 2, and had a two-day layover, so the soldiers were given shore leave so they could see the island.

-On Wednesday, November 5, the ship sailed for Guam but took a southerly route away from the main shipping lanes.
+On Thursday, November 6, the ship sailed for Guam but took a southerly route away from the main shipping lanes.
 It was at this time it was joined by, the heavy cruiser, the U.S.S.
-Louisville and, another transport, the S.S.
+Louisville and, another transport, the U.S.A.T.
 President Calvin Coolidge.
 Sunday night, November 9, the soldiers went to bed and when they awoke the next morning, it was Tuesday, November 11.
 During the night, while they slept, the ships had crossed the International Dateline.

 On Saturday, November 15, smoke from an unknown ship was seen on the horizon.
 The Louisville revved up its engines, its bow came out of the water, and it shot off in the direction of the smoke.
 It turned out the smoke was from a ship that belonged to a friendly country, while two other intercepted ships were Japanese freighters hauling scrap metal to Japan.